anieto/meshcore-broker-stack/README.md

 This exact setup runs live as MeshTexas, at [meshtexas.net](https://meshtexas.net) / [analyzer.meshtexas.net](https://analyzer.meshtexas.net) —
-worth a look for a concrete example of the end result.
+an example of the end result.
 Everywhere below, `yourdomain.net` is a placeholder for whatever domain you're deploying to.

 - **MQTT broker** ([`michaelhart/meshcore-mqtt-broker`](https://github.com/michaelhart/meshcore-mqtt-broker))